 Then each of these images is put together into a PDF that you can download quickly and easily.

 This PDF can be uploaded to LinkedIn when creating your carousel and is already set up to fit each tweet on its own slide.
 In a few simple clicks, you have a thread’s worth of content set up as one of LinkedIn’s most popular post types.

-This feature allows you to use the best pieces of content you have on Twitter on another platform with minimal additional effort.
+This feature allows you to use the best pieces of content you have for Twitter on another platform without lots of additional effort.

-Hypefury can help you organize your posts and get a clear understanding of which ones are performing best, and which ones aren’t.
+This will allow you to organize your posts and have a clear understanding of which posts are performing best, and which ones are not.
 This will help you re-allocate your time for maximum results.